Cognigy/Documentation/docs/en/docs/ai/glossary.md

 For more information, read the [Slots](nlu/slot-mapping/slot-mapping.md) documentation.

 _**Snapshot**_
-: A snapshot is an immutable form of a Virtual Agent in Cognigy.AI that includes various resources such as Flows, Lexicons, Connections, Functions, and more.
-Snapshots can be used to create a copy of a Virtual Agent for deployment, to create backups, or to revert to an earlier state if needed.
+: A snapshot is an immutable form of a virtual agent in Cognigy.AI that includes various resources such as Flows, Lexicons, Connections, Functions, and more.
+Snapshots can be used to create a copy of a virtual agent for deployment, to create backups, or to revert to an earlier state if needed.
 For more information, read the [Snapshots](resources/deploy/snapshots.md) documentation.

 _**State**_